fjaklj/Multi-Type-Road-Surface-Dataset-MTRSD-demo/README.md

 # Multi-Type-Road-Surface-Dataset-MTRSD

-This repository provides a **Multi-Type-Road-Surface-Dataset** for road surface recognition tasks, including six road surfaces with ambient illuminance data and encompassing unstructured and heterogeneous road surfaces.
+This repository provides a **Multi-Type-Road-Surface-Dataset** for road surface recognition tasks, including six road surfaces with ambient illuminance data and encompassing structured and unstructured road surfaces.
 The dataset is designed to support supervised classification of different road surface types under varying illumination conditions.

 After the paper is accepted, the dataset will be uploaded fully.